Best natural deodorant

 How natural deodorant works

 Most deodorants are designed to inhibit the growth of odor-causing bacteria by using antimicrobial ingredients.
-While most traditional antiperspirants will also use aluminum to block your pores, reducing the amount of sweat produced, natural deodorants will use more organic ingredients to cover smells without affecting sweat levels.
+While most traditional antiperspirants use aluminum to block your pores, reducing the amount of sweat produced, natural deodorants use organic ingredients to cover smells without affecting sweat levels.

 Natural deodorant ingredients

-One of the main reasons people switch to using a natural deodorant is due to the quality of ingredients.
-You likely won’t find any aluminum, parabens, phthalate, artificial colors or other nonorganic ingredients.

-Natural oil, such as coconut oil, is commonly found in natural deodorants, as are natural waxes, baking soda and a variety of essential oils and extracts.
+One of the main reasons people switch to using a natural deodorant is the quality of the ingredients.
+You probably won’t find any aluminum, parabens, phthalate, artificial colors or other nonorganic ingredients.
+Instead, natural oils, such as coconut oil, are commonly found in natural deodorants, as are natural waxes, baking soda and various essential oils and extracts.

 What to look for in a quality natural deodorant